 The Wallflowers are known for singles such as "6th Avenue Heartache," "One Headlight," "The Difference," and "Three Marlenas" as well as a cover of David Bowie's "Heroes," and "One Headlight" was ranked #58 on "Rolling Stone" magazine's "100 Greatest Pop Songs" list.
 Dylan has released two solo albums, "Seeing Things" (2008) and "Women + Country" (2010), and the Wallflowers song "Empire in My Mind" was the theme song for the CBS series "The Guardian" during two of the show's three seasons.
 Jakob also produced the Wallflowers 2012 music video "Love is a Country" and the 2018 documentary "Echo in the Canyon."

 Jakob Dylan was born Jakob Luke Dylan on December 9, 1969 in New York City.
 His parents are Bob Dylan (whose real name is Robert Zimmerman) and model Sara Lownds, who both come from Jewish families.
-Jakob has four older siblings, and the family moved to Los Angeles when he was around 3 years old.
+Jakob has five total siblings, four older and one younger from his father's later marriage.
+Jakob and his family moved to Los Angeles when he was around 3 years old.